ResearchComputing/Documentation/docs/compute/data-transfer.md

 ## Data transfer

-Research Computing supports several methods of file transfers onto Summit.
-File transfers from a local machine can be done via two ways:
+Research Computing supports several methods of file transfers onto the CURC system.
+File transfers from a local machine can be done through a web-based application called _Globus_ or through command line tools such as secure copy (_scp_), secure ftp (_sftp_) and _rsync_.
+Please note that use of some command line tools are limited to Mac and Linux Operating Systems.

-Through [Globus](https://www.globus.org/) or through SSH protocols.
+Data transfers using SSH protocols can be done via the CURC login nodes, or through the CURC data transfer nodes (DTNs).
+Transfers via the login nodes work well for small and/or infrequent file transfers, and do not require users to be connected to the CU network.
+Transfers via the DTNs work well for all types of transfers, including large and/or frequent file transfers and automated (passwordless) transfers.
+Users must be connected to the CU network to use the DTNs.
+Details on all types of transfers are provided below.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UMBD7pSE0qI" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>